 - Administrative panel

 The functionality for each of them differs at some points.
 Missing some functions is a dead-end, so exploring what features these apps need is crucial.
+By the way, the functionality of a taxi app partly matches the features of a travel app.
+Such features as navigation, geolocation, ratings, reviews, and payments are the same for both apps.

 Core features of a passenger’s app are limited to: